ANJ-Projects/PWSH-LabelWebInterface/README.md

 * Label software that support file triggers

 # Before you try
-I would recommend you use [Universal Dashboard](https://ironmansoftware.com/powershell-universal) as setting this up is way faster, and probably way more secure and centralised
+I would recommend you use [Universal Dashboard](https://ironmansoftware.com/powershell-universal) as setting something like this project up in UD is way faster, and probably a way more secure and centralised way

 If the label software used is paid, please read the license agreements, for some software the license may be based on number of computers and not number of printers or users